-My curiosity with Oregon Pinot Noir has continued and as a result we have another wine to review, Firesteed Pinot Noir 2009.
+My curiosity with Oregon Pinot Noir continues.
+As a result we have another wine from Oregon to review, Firesteed Pinot Noir!

 They also stated that the grapes for the 2009 Firesteed Pinot Noir were “fermented in stainless steel tanks with selected yeasts propagated from cellars in Burgundy.”

 Overall I found Firesteed Pinot Noir to be consistent with Pinot Noir from this region.
-I enjoyed it and would pair it with angel hair pasta and a light olive oil sauce or a nice slice of Margherita Pizza.
+I enjoyed it and would pair it with angel hair pasta and a light olive oil sauce.
+Or perhaps a nice slice of Margherita Pizza.

 Give it a sip!